Add a Demo

-When you have developed a new data pipeline or data product you often want to show it in action to other colleagues or potential clients.
-To easily achieve this you can create your own demo, so that it can easily be reproduced and/or shared with other people.
+When you have developed a new data pipeline or product, you often want to show it to other colleagues or potential clients.
+You can create a custom demo to achieve this - enabling easy reproduction and sharing with others.

-Please keep in mind that a demo requires a stack to run on.
-Have a look at the chapter Add a stack on how to create your own stack.
+Please remember that a demo requires a stack to run on.
+Look at the chapter Add a Stack on creating your stack.

-For a custom demo you need to create a
+For a custom demo, you must create a

 demos.yaml file could look as follows:

 demos: mycorp-warehouse-realtime-analysis: description: Using our internal warehouse stack we show how you can analyze real-time data and build interactive Dashboards documentation: https://my.corp/some-blogpost-anouncing-demo.html stackableStack: mycorp-warehouse labels: - mycorp - warehouse - real-time - dashboards manifests: - plainYaml: https://my.corp/demos/mycorp-warehouse-realtime-analysis/create-testdata-ingestion-job.yaml - plainYaml: https://my.corp/demos/mycorp-warehouse-realtime-analysis/create-trino-tables.yaml - plainYaml: https://my.corp/demos/mycorp-warehouse-realtime-analysis/setup-superset.yaml